clowdhaus/eksup/docs/scratch.md

 - What is the guidance for batch workloads?
   - Recommend creating a maintenance window where workloads should avoid being scheduled?
   - `JobFailurePolicy` coming in in 1.26 https://kubernetes.io/docs/concepts/workloads/controllers/job/#pod-failure-policy
-- What is the recommended way to manage the lifecycle of Fargate profiles?
+- What is the recommended way to manage the lifecycle of Fargate pods?
-  - Best way to "roll" profiles after the control plane Kubernetes version has been upgraded
+  - After the control plane Kubernetes version has been upgraded, what is the best approach to "roll" the pods in order to pull fresh pods/nodes with the new K8s version?
 - What is the churn calculation for updating node groups?
-  - When updating a self-managed node group, how many instances are spun up before instances are terminated, whats the lifecycle, etc.
+  - What is the surge calculation - I thought I saw it was `2 * max(min-size, desired-size)` somewhere?
-  - Same for EKS managed node group - how much do we surge to (max), etc.
+  - For EKS MNG, the surge limit is capped at 100 nodes - should this be applied to self-managed node groups as well, and if so, how?
   - This is important for:
     - Do users have enough resources at their disposal before the start their upgrade or do they need to request resource limit increases (EC2s)?
-    - We state that the control plane needs at least 5 free IPs before it can be upgraded, but this also will affect the data plane upgrade and churn
+    - How does the number of available IPs affect this process?
+If a customer knows they only have `x` available IPs in the data plane (say 100), can we provide a calculation that helps them configure their update settings to avoid errors and exhausting IPs while upgrading?
     - How long will the upgrade take users?
     - How can users influence the amount of churn - why should they, what recommendations or guidance do we have?
 - Do we have different guidance for large clusters?